MihaNiZZm/splitify-expenses/README.md

 **Framework**: Spring Framework 6

-**DBMS**: PostgreSQL 14
+**DBMS**: PostgreSQL 17

-**Other tools**: Spring Boot, Spring Data JPA, Spring Web MVC, Lombok, log4j, JUnit and others...
+**Other tools**: Spring Boot, Spring Data JPA, Spring Web MVC, Lombok, slf4j, logback, JUnit and others...
 You can see a list of all dependencies in pom.xml file.

 ## Miscellanious